LucidtechAI/las-docs/tutorials/setup_predict_and_approve.md

   }
 }
 ```
-as you can see the transition can also accept name and description arguments, that is common for most resources in LAS.
+As you can see from the output the transition can also accept name and description arguments,
+that is common for most resources in LAS.
 In addition we recommend to provide input and output [json-schemas](https://json-schema.org/understanding-json-schema/)
 that can help you catch bad input immediately instead of triggering bugs at a later point in the workflow.
 Use `las transitions update --help` for more information on how to update your transitions.